 Step Two: Inclusion

 There is a tendency in businesses for introverts to fall under the radar in favor of the loud talkers.
 In the past, businesses lost out on productivity and revenue because they failed to recognize the best attributes of their staff.
 As a manager, it’s your job to include everyone.
+A great tool to utilize is NDIS management software so that you and your team can equally contribute to client progress notes and other tasks.
+This can keep a record of work that may usually go unnoticed.

 Train yourself to recognize the qualities people have, sometimes called strengths and weaknesses.
 The more you get to know your team members, the better you can assign tasks and manage your projects.
 Work with your employees to develop in those weaker areas.